Hacking group behind widespread ransomware attacks disappears online

 That attack affected a software used by hundreds of businesses and locked up victims’ files so they could no longer access them.
 Organizations ranging from a grocery chain in Sweden to a school in New Zealand to small Maryland towns were racing to get their systems back online after the attack.

-REvil’s site went down early Tuesday, according to cyber analysts.
+REvil’s sites went down early Tuesday, according to cyber analysts.
 The last known response from the group’s servers was around 1 a.m.
 Tuesday, said Allan Liska, a researcher with cybersecurity firm Recorded Future.

-“Someone went in and removed the IP address” linked to the group’s site, which is reachable only on the dark web, a portion of the Internet that is not easily navigable by search engine, said Dmitri Alperovitch, president of the think tank Silverado Policy Accelerator and former chief technology officer of the cyber firm CrowdStrike.
+“Someone went in and removed the IP address” linked to the domain hosting the group’s sites, said Dmitri Alperovitch, president of the think tank Silverado Policy Accelerator and former chief technology officer of the cyber firm CrowdStrike.

+The group’s blog is reachable on the dark web, a portion of the Internet that is not easily navigable by search engine, he said.
+But the more critical sites, which are used to negotiate with the group and receive decryption tools, are on the regular Internet, he said.
+All were down Tuesday.

 The domain registrar is TLD Registrar Solutions, which is headquartered in London, Alperovitch said.
 Attempts to reach the firm Tuesday were not successful.